-3.1 Synoptic overview
+180 3.1 Synoptic overview

 The life cycle of Thor is characterized by a succession of multiple upstream triggers over the North Atlantic, i.e. synoptic-scale baroclinic waves, their dynamic interaction with the jet stream and the subsequent formation and maintenance of a downstream blocking anticyclone.
-Fig. 2 shows the temporal evolution of the LH contribution, mean diabatic heating along blocking air masses, blocking intensity and spatial extent for Thor in the two CNTRL simulations (onset and maintenance), and Figs. 3a,c and 4a,c display aspects of the block's evolution at upper levels (upper-level PV and 500 hPa geopotential height (Z500) giving an indication of the large-scale upper-level flow with the jet stream following the band of enhanced PV/Z500 gradient) and lower levels (sea level pressure (SLP) and diabatic heating).
-On the basis of the PV-anomaly index, block Thor is tracked from 2-9 October (onset simulation) and 11-19 October (maintenance simulation).
+Fig. 2 shows the temporal evolution of the LH contribution, mean diabatic heating along blocking air masses, blocking intensity and spatial extent for Thor in the two CNTRL simulations (onset and maintenance), and Figs. 3a,c

+185 and 4a,b display aspects of the block's evolution at upper levels.
+On the basis of the APV index, block Thor is tracked from 2-9 October (onset simulation) and 11-19 October (maintenance simulation).

-- 200 Thor shows typically observed blocking characteristics (e.g., Dole, 1986), such as the rapid onset (fast increase in intensity and spatial extent, Fig. 2) on time scales consistent with synoptic-scale phenomena (2-4 October) and the fluctuation in intensity and size during the blocking lifetime (mature phase: 5-17 October) until its decay (19 October).
-The episodic nature of the LH contribution and the mean diabatic heating highlight the importance of LH changes throughout the life cycle, alternating between times when either moist-diabatic (heating) processes or quasi-adiabatic (cooling mostly due to long-wave radiation) - 205 processes dominate: the LH contribution is generally largest during onset (70 %) and then declines to the lowest value (almost 0 %) when the block decays.
+Thor shows typically observed blocking characteristics (e.g., Dole, 1986), such as the rapid onset (fast increase in intensity and spatial extent, Fig. 2) on time scales consistent with synoptic-scale phenomena (2-4 October) and the fluctuation in intensity and size during the blocking lifetime (mature phase: 5-17 October) until its decay (19 October).
+The episodic nature

+190 of the LH contribution and the mean diabatic heating confirm that the importance of LH changes throughout the life cycle, alternating between times when either moist-diabatic (heating) processes or quasi-adiabatic (cooling) processes dominate: the LH contribution is generally largest during onset (70%) and then declines to the lowest value (almost 0%) when the block decays.
 However, there are multiple bursts of LH (local maxima of LH) during the life cycle, which are followed by fluctuations in intensity and size.
-The block exhibits its most rapid amplification during such LH bursts, suggesting that there is a linkage between moist-diabatic processes and the development of the block.
-Averaged over the entire lifetime (onset and maintenance), Thor has a LH contribution of 41 %, that is almost half of the blocking air masses have been 212 disketically between 216 - 210 diabatically heated by more than 2 K.
+The block exhibits its most rapid amplification during such LH bursts, suggesting that there is a linkage

+195 between moist-diabatic processes and the development of the block.
+Averaged over the entire lifetime (onset and maintenance), Thor has a LH contribution of 41 %, that is almost half of the blocking air masses have been diabatically heated by more than 2 K.

 This episodic nature of LH emphasizes that a series of upstream transient cyclones, rather than a single primary cyclone, contribute to block formation and maintenance.
-In this case, the upstream triggers (in total 5) include a rapidly intensifying cyclone [denoted as Stalactite cyclone in Schäfler et al. (2018) and Maddison et al. (2019)] ahead of an upper-level PV trough (labeled T1 in Fig. 3a), which initiates downstream ridge building R1 and the subsequent onset of the block on 2 October 2016.
+In this case, the upstream triggers (in total 5) include a rapidly intensifying